Neurotech-HQ/sarufi-docs/docs/tutorial-integration/integrate-with-telegram.md

     This means that your bot is live on Telegram.
 You can now test your bot by opening it in Telegram app.
 You have a section to view your bot's Logs.
 You can view the logs to see what your bot is doing.

 6. Test your telegram Bot by opening it in Telegram app.
-View the [Test your Telegram Bot](#test-your-telegram-bot) section for more details.

   To make changes to your bot, you can edit your bot in Sarufi Dashboard, `Update` then `Re-deploy` it to Telegram.
+You can view your bot logs by clicking `View Logs` button.

   Take look at the sample bot we have been working on [here](#test-your-telegram-bot)